ucdavis-bioinformatics-training/2021-August-Iso-Seq/pacbio_data/pacbio_data.md

     3. 01-ccs, this is the ccs output, not by smrtline but rather by the command line.

-2. Lets tale a look at the primary output
+2. Lets take a look at the primary output

     ```bash
     ls -lah /share/workshop/isoseq_workshop/$USER/view_data/r64069_20200616_170349/C1/3_C01_Primary